shilena91/reaktor-juniorFall2020/README.md

 This project helped me get started with **React**, improved my **Python**, **html/css** skill, and gained some knowledge of deploying a web app on a live server.

-The app was created using **React**.
-It fetches and shows information from an API endpoint.
+The app's frontend was created using **React**.
+It fetches and shows information from an API endpoint, which can be seen in **dpkg_status** submodule.

 ### Usage
 > git clone --recurse-submodules ht<span>tps://github.com/shilena91/reaktor-juniorFall2020.git